slimjack/IWC/README.md

 Inter-window (cross-tab) communication library.

 This library provides functionality for data exchange and synchronization between browser windows (tabs).
 It is based on localStorage.
-All features are designed to cover situations when window (tab) crashes.
+All features are designed to cover situations when window (tab) is crashed.
 #Features:
 - **Interlocked call** guarantees that function is executed only in one window at the same time
 - **Lock** guarantees that only one window holds the lock.
 Lock can be captured by another window only if holder window is closed or lock is released